 Join in On the Fun!

-In November, East Tennessee’s premier whiskey festival Grains & Grits will return for its second year in Townsend.
+Every November, East Tennessee’s premier whiskey festival Grains & Grits occupies downtown Townsend during peak foliage season.
 This one-day event features every single distillery in the guild and a whole lot of locally sourced food; it also marks the official launch of the East Tennessee side of the trail.
 What does that mean?
 Food, fun, music, and lots of whiskey and spirits.
 In fact, you’ll find the following distilleries present:

 - Old Dominick Distillery